ALL-REZ Registry

 Inclusion Criteria

-• Diagnosis of a ALL-Relapse (B-precursor or T, isolated or combined medullary or eytramedullary)
+• Diagnosis of a ALL relapse (B-precursor or T, isolated or combined medullary or eytramedullary)

 • Registry:

-• Informed consent
+• written informed consent

 • Tumorbanking:

-• Informed consent tumorbanking and concomitant research
+• written informed consent to tumorbanking and accompanying biological research

 Status September 2012, until further notice